Starcounter/Docs/docs/transactions.md

 });
 ```

-Even if database operations in the same transactions aren't parallelized, database operations from multiple transactions are run either concurrently or in parallel, depending on the available database resources.
+Even if database operations in the same transactions aren't parallelized, database operations from multiple transactions are executed either concurrently or in parallel, depending on the available database resources.

-It's possible to use `async`/`await` in transactions.
-To perform database operations asynchronously in transactions, you have to make sure it uses the enclosing context:
+#### Async operations within a transaction

+It is not recommended to execute any asynchronous operations within a database transaction, especially not those which have side effects.
+Still, there are some rare cases when it's needed to execute an asynchronous operation within a database transaction.
+It is possible achieve by using the `async`/`await` keywords.

+In order to execute the asynchronous task within the same database transaction, it is required to use the current synchronization context.

 ```csharp
 var transactor = services.GetRequiredService<ITransactor>();